 Authors: Paloma Alarcó and Gabriel Montua (exhibition curators); Marta Ruiz del Árbol and Natalie Zimmer

-57 catalogue works reproduced in full colour
+57 catalogued works reproduced in full color